SEN Information Report

 The following roles exist in relation to SEND:

-Phase Leaders act as the SENCo under the direction of Dave Strudwick and work directly with parents, students, staff and other professionals.
+Phase Leaders act under the direction of Nick and work directly with parents, students, staff and other professionals.
 This means after initial work with studio teachers you are most likely to be working with the Phase Leaders.
 If you have an idea to help us develop or a concern for your child please speak to a Phase Leader.